MeadowlarkDAW/Meadowlark/README.md

 * We are also active in the [Rust Audio Discord Server] where we develop some of the generic backend modules for the [RustyDAW] project.
 Please keep discussions there about the [RustyDAW] project and not about Meadowlark specifically. *(developers only please)*

-* Developers may take a look at the current [Design Document].
+* Developers may take a look at the current [MVP Design Document].
 Note we are currently not accepting code contributions to the core project until things are more fleshed out and less "experimental".
 However, we *will* be accepting contributions to any DSP since that can easily be delegated and developed in parallel.
 Take a look at the [DSP Design Document] if you are interested.

 * Meadowlark is currently being used as a testbed for the upcoming [Tuix] GUI library, and we are working close with the developer for the benefit of both projects.
 If a GUI library written in Rust interests you, please check them out and give them your support!

-[Design Document]: ./DESIGN_DOC.md
+[MVP Design Document]: ./MVP_DESIGN_DOC.md
 [DSP Design Document]: ./DSP_DESIGN_DOC.md
 [Discord Server]: https://discord.gg/2W3Xvc8wy4
 [Rust Audio Discord Server]: https://discord.gg/Qs2Zwtf9Gf